 In KS1 & KS2, English is taught following the National Curriculum framework 2014, offering opportunities for the reading and writing of fiction, non-fiction and poetry.
 Cross-curricular links are made between English, reading and our termly topics, enabling children to draw on a wide range of knowledge when writing.
 This allows children to use their wider subject knowledge for differentiated outcomes.
 Assessment for learning is continuous and progress recorded at regular intervals, using teacher assessment for writing and standardised reading assessments.

-Pupils begin their school life following ‘Bug Club Phonics’ programme of study, using a multisensory approach (action, visual prompt, sound, hands on activity) to appeal to each individual learning style, as well as creating a ‘hook’ from which children can hang their learning.
+Pupils begin their school life following a systematic, synthetic phonics teaching approach.
 Children work at a pace that best suits them, recapping and extending as necessary.
 The government requires that in Year 1 each child take the Phonic Screening Check which we prepare them for.
 Recaps of phonic knowledge and targeted interventions to plug ‘gaps’ in children’s knowledge and application are present in Year 2 and into KS2.
 Phonics is part of the establishment phase in Year 3 to ensure children are prepared for the KS2 curriculum as well as into upper KS2 if necessary, through interventions.

 Spelling rules are taught both discretely and through our English lessons.
 Children are taught to spell phonetically regular words using specific spelling rules where appropriate.
 Pupils are also taught common exception words outlined in the KS1 & KS2 curriculum, with the exception of Year R.